ax-skr/Seeker-Streaks/README.md

 ⏱ Full test time: ~40 seconds

-If testing outside a Solana Seeker device, the Android APK can be downloaded from the **Releases** section.

-Note: Wallet connection requires the native Solana Mobile Seed Vault wallet available on Solana Seeker devices.
+Note: Seeker Streaks requires the native Solana Mobile Seed Vault wallet and is best tested on a Solana Seeker device.

 ---